sambitD007/metrics-app/README.md

-The Project consists of multiple repos
+The project consists of multiple repositories:

 sre-assignment/
-├── metrics-app/
-├── helm-chart/
-├── app-deployment/
-└── ingress-setup/
+├── metrics-app/         # Application for metrics collection and exposure ├── helm-chart/          # Helm charts for Kubernetes deployment ├── app-deployment/      # Deployment manifests and scripts └── ingress-setup/       # Ingress controller and routing setup